-New compound fights flesh-eating bacteria and drug resistance, offering a breakthrough in the battle against antibiotic-resistant infections.
-As bacteria increasingly evolve to resist treatments, finding new and effective alternatives becomes essential.
+New compound combats flesh-eating bacteria, drug resistance to offer a breakthrough in the battle against antibiotic-resistant infections.
+As bacteria increasingly adapt to become resistant to treatments, the search for new, effective alternatives is a key factor.

 How This New Drug Fights Resistant Infections